MicrosoftDocs/office-developer-client-docs.ru-RU/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 - Categorizing an item: Categorize an Outlook item after sending the item.

-For more information about the auxiliary APIs, see the [Additional resourcesAuxiliary APIs](#OLSelectAPI_AdditionalResourcesAuxAPIs) section.
+For more information about the auxiliary APIs, see the [Additional resourcesAuxiliary APIs](#OLSelectAPI_AdditionalResourcesAuxAPIs) section.

 ## <a name="automating-outlook-by-in-process-vs-out-of-process-solutions"></a>Automating Outlook by in-process vs. out-of-process Solutions
 <a name="OLSelectAPI_InOrOut"> </a>

 > [!NOTE]
-> [!Примечание] The discussion of automating Outlook in this section and the next is outside the scope of Надстройки Office, which are intended to extend the functionality of the Office client or web application but not to automate it.
+> The discussion of automating Outlook in this section and the next is outside the scope of Надстройки Office, which are intended to extend the functionality of the Office client or web application but not to automate it.

 Outlook supports automation by using add-ins that run in the same foreground process as the Outlook process, and by standalone solutions that run in their own separate process outside of the Outlook process.
 Generally, to automate Outlook, use an add-in to interact with Outlook through the object model, PIA, or MAPI, and in less common scenarios, through an auxiliary API (such as [HrProcessConvActionForSentItem](auxiliary/hrprocessconvactionforsentitem.md)).
 Use an out-of-process solution only when it's necessary (for example, when you're writing a MAPI client application that uses the Tzmovelib.dll file to rebase Outlook calendars for customers, or enumerating numerous items in a folder and modifying the items' properties in a background thread to optimize performance).